AzureADQuickStarts/NativeClient-iOS/README.md

 -	Click the **Applications** tab, and click **Add** in the bottom drawer.
 -	Follow the prompts and create a new **Native Client Application**.
     -	The **Name** of the application will describe your application to end-users
     -	The **Redirect Uri** is a scheme and string combination that Azure AD will use to return token responses.
-Enter a value specific to your application based on the information above.
+We use the default value for native applications, `urn:ietf:wg:oauth:2.0:oob`
 -	Once you've completed registration, AAD will assign your app a unique client identifier.
 You'll need this value in the next sections, so copy it from the **Configure** tab.
 - Also in **Configure** tab, locate the "Permissions to Other Applications" section.
 For the "Azure Active Directory" application, add the **Access Your Organization's Directory** permission under **Delegated Permissions**.
 This will enable your application to query the Graph API for users.

-## *3. Install & Configure ADAL*
+## *2. Install & Configure ADAL*
 Now that you have an application in Azure AD, you can install ADAL and write your identity-related code.
 In order for ADAL to be able to communicate with Azure AD, you need to provide it with some information about your app registration.
 -	Begin by adding ADAL to the project using Cocapods.